 India will carry out a test launch of the heaviest variant of its Geosynchronous Satellite Launch Vehicle (GSLV), the Mk.
 3, in April.
 “The rocket will have a passive cryogenic engine,” Indian Space Research Organization (ISRO) Chairman K. Radhakrishnan says.
 The Mk.
 3, an advanced version of the GSLV, is designed to launch communications satellites weighing more than 4 metric tons (8,800 lb.).
 The chief objective of the mission “will be to study the aerodynamics and stability of the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "GSLV Mk.
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "GSLV Mk.
 3 Test Launch Slated For April".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.